jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

 [Repealed]

 ### 98A Proceedings in lieu of writs
-(1) Where, immediately before the commencement of the Judicature Amendment Act (No 2) 1985,— then, after the commencement of that Act,—
+(1) Where, immediately before the commencement of the Judicature Amendment Act (No 2) 1985,—then, after the commencement of that Act,—
   (a) the court had jurisdiction to grant any relief or remedy or do any other thing by way of writ, whether of prohibition, mandamus, certiorari, or any other description; or
   (b) in any proceedings in the court for any relief or remedy any writ might have issued out of the court for the purpose of the commencement or conduct of the proceedings, or otherwise in relation to the proceedings, whether the writ might have issued pursuant to any rule or order of the court or of course,—
   (c) the court shall continue to have jurisdiction to grant that relief or remedy or to do that thing; but